Recoskie/JDasm/docs/Machine.md

 <br />

-Even though it's a AMD core.
-It still runs the same x86 machine code as a Intel x86.
+Even though it is an AMD core, it still runs the same x86 machine code as an Intel x86.
 As x86 is the <strong>instruction set architecture</strong>.
-So in reality the official documentation by Intel is better.
+So, in reality, the official documentation by Intel is better.

 <br />